saftanoel/CapturePokemons/README.md

 # Pokemon_Capture
 Small website with integrated UI.
-Implememnted using react technologies.
+Implememnted using React technologies.
-Personal project for tracking my progress in capturing pokemons.
+Developed during the mandatory internship at Qubiz Personal project for tracking my progress in capturing pokemons.